ebsaral/1234S.org/README.md

 ---

-This open source project is founded and led by [Emin Buğra Saral](https://ebsaral.vercel.app).
+This open source project is initiated and led by [Emin Buğra Saral](https://ebsaral.vercel.app).

 ### Current Supporters